What Is Off The Crossbar In Football? (Detailed Explanation!)

 EPL matches with off the crossbar situations

-When the football hit the upper part of the goalpost, which sits on the two part of the bar then it’s called ‘off the post’.
+When the football hit the upper part of the goalpost, which sits on the two parts of the bar then it’s called ‘off the post’.
 Few football matches fully illustrate the ‘off the crossbar’ experience.

 No rivalry is more intense than Barcelona and Real Madrid, the El Classico as fondly called by commentators and fans alike.
 On one particular feature, Messi’s shot was just hitting the crossbar.
 Three of his shot was so save the foot that still ricochet but this time into the net to give them the overall aggregate lead.